 offering its students an ´internationally recognized SCQF Level 8 Diploma qualification´ in Wildlife Documentary Film-making

 (A Level 8 Diploma is often refereed to as an HND; Higher National Diploma)

-Module 2 - Fundamental production skills
+Module 2 - On location - Fundamental production skills

-Module 4 - Production, Post-production & editing
+Module 4 - On location - Production, Post-production & editing

 • To demonstrate and teach all the necessary fundamental basics of wildlife film production through the use of continuous, hands-on workshops and practical experience working/operating out on location.
 (Camera operation, Audio recording, post-production editing)

 • To demonstrate and teach how to successfully work from a basecamp on location, so as not to pollute or disturb the environment that a television production crew is working in.

 • To demonstrate how to work in the environment actively filming wildlife, without adversely disturbing the wildlife within that area.